 When the Sky Breaks by Simon Winchester

 The writer explains why monster storms like Hurricane Sandy and Cyclone Tracy form part of the global warming process.
 It calls for action as human behavior worsens those storms and all the other following up consequences.
-This is a book for those children who want an understandable scientific explanation to it all.
+This is a book for those children who want an understandable scientific explanation of it all.

 A place for Turtles. by Melissa Stewart, illustrated by Higgins Bond.

 What we do influences the lives of bats, butterflies, frogs, fish, birds, and turtles.
 It explains why we should protect the ecosystem as they are disappearing because of rising temperatures.

 The Wolves of Currumpaw by William Grill

 This is the biography of wolf hunter Ernest Thompson Seton.
 Then came the point in his life which brought on a change of heart about wild animals and the environment.
 Later on, he became the co-founder of the Boy Scouts of America.
 In 2013, the organization mandated that its Eagle members earn sustainability badges – a reminder of human contributions to climate change.

 The Global Warming Express by Marina Weber, illustrated by Joanna Whysner.

 This is a fantasy story about a group of animals that are alarmed by climate change and want to fight it.
 It sends a message to the young readers: If they can do it, so can you.
 The nine-year-old founders of Global Warming Express illustrated this tale.

 Here are some lovely books to read from if your child is still small.
 For older children, they are the perfect gift for the coming holidays.
 Our future generation has a right to be informed about what is happening in our world, as it will be their world in the future.
 So buy some books for the children so they can be informed and will see their world with fresh eyes.

 Source: Lela Nargi, Aug 27, 2018, for SierraClub.org

 Photo Source: Pixabay

 Here you can read about things that are released when the ice melts.